cloud-66-internal/help.cloud66.com/_includes/_inlines/Tutorials/common/2012-01-06-digitalocean-server-creation-errors/2012-01-06-digitalocean-server-creation-errors_note.md

 ### Note

-At the time of writing, viewing your API credentials via the DigitalOcean UI will cause a new set of credentials to be generated.
+Remember to manually remove any old servers via the DigitalOcean UI that were abandoned due to previously failed deployments